Hi, I'm Abigael

-My work explores the realities, resilience, and culture of coastal communities at the forefront of the climate emergency.
+Based in Nova Scotia, Canada, my work explores the realities, resilience, and culture of communities at the forefront of the climate emergency.

-With a BSc. in Environmental Science (University of Guelph) and a Master of Marine Management (Dalhousie University), my work has graced global academic journals, government initiatives, and news publications, and taken me around the world.
+With a BSc. in Environmental Science (University of Guelph) and a Master of Marine Management (Dalhousie University), my work has taken me around the world, gracing international publications, policies, and news outlets.

 Throughout my career I’ve come to discover the power of sharing stories with one another.
 The trade of histories, experiences, and even jokes can instantly connect individuals and provide insights into the way we live and the things we value.